inspiraluna/JanusReact/README.md

 - For Android, run `react-native run-android` in the directory.

 - first.js is doing the echo - touching the screen switches to second screen
-- second.js is doing streaming to a local file on janus-server -
+- second.js is doing streaming to a local file on janus-server - change mount point in this file

-1. first.js screen is doing

 ##Todo
 - start gstreamer for delivering local rtpstream